-Criteria Acquisition of interests/shares in LLP/JSC Acquisition of core assets Speed of acquisition Usually high Usually low Related expenses Small Can be significant Historic risks Remain the same Minimized Special permits, licenses Remain in force Cease to exist Contracts with counterparties Remain in force Cease to exist Obligations Remain in force Usually cease to exist
+Comparison criteria Acquisition of interests/shares in a company Acquisition of company's core assets 1.
+Speed of acquisition Usually high Usually low 2.
+Related expenses Small Can be significant 3.
+Historic risks Remain the same Minimized 4.
+Special permits, licenses Remain in force Cease to exist 5.
+Contracts with counterparties Remain in force Cease to exist 6.
+Obligations Remain in force Usually cease to exist 7.
+Transaction taxes without VAT with VAT

-Specifics of Kazakhstan laws pertaining to consummation of M&A transactions
+Jurisdiction and Industry Based Specifics of M&A transactions